Frequently Asked Questions

 Planning Your Visit

-How long does it take to tour the Zoo?
+How long does it take to visit the Zoo?

 Most families spend about 2–3 hours exploring the Zoo, but it’s really up to you!
 Some visitors take a quick 90-minute stroll, while others enjoy several hours here.